Calculating... until our next FREE Code-Along Session. Secure your spot now

 It’s important not to confuse display types with data types.

 Display types define how a form field is displayed to your end-users in the application.
-They only become relevant once you start building your user interface for your database.
+They only become relevant once you start building a user interface for your database.

 Data types, on the other hand, are on the database level and define how the database stores the data.
-The data type is a guideline for your SQL database to understand what type of data is expected inside of each database column, and it also identifies how SQL will interact with the stored data.
+The data type is a guideline for your SQL database to understand what type of data is expected inside each database column. it also identifies how SQL will interact with the stored data.
 In Five, data types are defined on the table level.

 Five supports all common SQL data types: text (string), binary (for images), boolean, integer, float, memo, password, etc.